-Wat Buddha Dhamma figured prominently in attempts to establish Theravadan Buddhist organisations in NSW from the nineteen-seventies.
+Wat Buddha Dhamma figured prominently in attempts to establish Buddhist organisations in NSW in the nineteen-seventies.
 Following the 40th anniversary in 2018, some who were associated with the Wat have expressed the wish to have an historical account of its development and the influence of its founding teachers, Phra Khantipalo and Ayya Khema (1923-1997).

-In 2015, John McIntyre and Constance Ellwood began writing the history.
-By May 2019, a narrative was complete in eight chapters and covering the first thirty years before the transition to an Ajahn Chah monastery under Ajahn Khemavaro in 2008.
+By May 2019, a narrative was complete in eight chapters covering the first thirty years before the transition to its current status as an Ajahn Chah monastery under Ajahn Khemavaro in 2008.

 Aims and framework

-The project aims to tell the story of the development of the Wat through contemporary records and the accounts of those who witnessed its development.
-The history has tried to give full play to experiences of participants.
-As such, it is a social history.
-The work is not an offical history that claims to represent the views of the current Wat.
+The project aims to tell the story of the development of the Wat through contemporary records and the accounts of those who participant its development.
+The history gives full play to experiences of participants and as such is a social history.
+It is not an offical history that claims to represent the views of the current Wat.

 The narrative explores the Wat's complex organisational history, and the dynamic way the Wat entity evolved in changing conditions.
 The history also adopts a transmission perspective, seeking to understand what teachings were understood, adopted and practised.
-It will analyse the Wat as a project of Buddhist modernism that provoked conflict with tradtional values.
+It will analyse the Wat as a project of Buddhist modernism that provoked conflict with traditional values.
 The history may thereby contribute to contemporary debates about the cultural adaptation of Buddhism in the West.

 We are seeking photographs, especially for the years after 1992.
 If you have images, we would like to hear from you.